openelb/openelb/doc/configure-porter-for-multi-router-clusters.md

 ## Network Topology Before Configuration

 This section explains why you need to perform the configuration.
-The following figure shows the topology of a Kubernetes cluster before the configuration.
+The following figure shows the network topology of a Kubernetes cluster before the configuration.

 ![multi-router-topology-1](./img/configure-porter-for-multi-router-clusters/multi-router-topology-1.jpg)